Home / Fry & Fritters / Hot and Spicy Taro Chips Recipe | Bengali Shola Kochu

 11. Soak all pieces in the salted water for at least 2 hours.

-12. After discarding steeped water, wash thoroughly in tapped water repeatedly.
+12. Discard the steeped water and wash thoroughly under running water repeatedly.
 Now you can stretch the designed pieces easily.

 13. Heat the oil in a flat pan.

-15. In no time the hot and spicy taro chips will be ready.
-Serve your hot and beautiful creation sprinkled with chat masala.
+15. Serve the hot and spicy taro chips sprinkled with chaat masala.

-The Sanskrit name of Taro is Colocasia antiquorum or Colocasia esculenta , Sanskrit is Alupam or Alukam, trade name Taro, cocoyam.
-Local names are Bengali - Kachu, Hindi - Arvi, Kachalu, Ghuiya, Kannada - Kachchi, Samagadde, Malaylam - Shembu, Oriya - Saru, Marathi - Alu, Tamil - Seppan-kizangu, Telegu - Chemadumpa, Gedda.
+The Sanskrit name of taro is Colocasia antiquorum or Colocasia esculenta.
+Sanskrit names are Alupam or Alukam, and the trade name is taro or cocoyam.
+Local names are Bengali - Kachu, Hindi - Arvi, Kachalu, Ghuiya, Kannada - Kachchi, Samagadde, Malayalam - Shembu, Oriya - Saru, Marathi - Alu, Tamil - Seppan-kizangu, Telugu - Chemadumpa, Gedda.
 Propagation for this recipe is corms.
-The Corms are rubifacient and laxative and also used in treating otalgia and internal haemorrhages.
+The corms are rubifacient and laxative and also used in treating otalgia and internal haemorrhages.

 The four main kinds of taro plants are as follows: